How many times have you felt like you are failing as a mom? Most moms have felt that at one point or another.

 I know it’s easier to do most jobs yourself but you are missing interaction with your kids and missing teachable moments for your kids to learn life skills.
 (Plus isn’t it nice when they can unload a dishwasher or take the trash out?)
 Take the time to train your kids, your investment is worth the time it costs!

-What tips do you have for showing your kids that you love them?
+What tips do you have for showing your kids you love them?